stantaov/Data-Engineering/Data Modeling with Cassandra/README.md

 ## Requested Data Analysis

-I had to create the data tables in Apache Cassandra based on the queries and the queries are based on the customer's request for data.
-The completed data model can be examined in the Project_1B_Data_Modeling_with_Cassandra.ipynb Jupyter Notebook.
+I was instructed to create tables in Apache Cassandra based on the queries provided.
+The completed data model can be found in the Project_1B_Data_Modeling_with_Cassandra.ipynb Jupyter Notebook.

 ### Creating tables to run the following queries with Apache Cassandra.